heartandhandstraining/heartandhandstraining.github.io/_posts/2020-10-17-Hang-on-to-this-Scripture.md

 title: Hang on to this Scripture!
 ---

-I never post as much as I have in my head to post, just not enought time.
+I never post as much as I have in my head to post, just not enough time.
 This is a necessary post because I am trying to make myself remember this scripture.
 From the 2020 Regional Convention, it left an impression on me, but I have had to go back 3 times to retrieve it because I can't seem to remember the exact place in the Bible, nor where I stashed it!

 This scripture means so meaning to me in my own personal journey in growing with Jehovah and in more fully fulfilling his commandment to share/teach what I know to others.
 There are 2 scriptures that as a teen (or maybe even earlier) put to memory very well as being my first two favorite scriptures: 1John 4,8 and James 4:8.
 This third one encompasses what I need and want to focus on in my sharing/teaching.